 Two types of grants are available: Young Investigator Grants for teams where all members are within 5 years of starting their first independent position (and within 10 years of receiving a PhD) and Program Grants for teams of scientists at any stage of their careers.

 Applicants must first submit a letter of intent via the HFSP extranet.
 More details are available in the GUIDELINES which you should read before starting an application.

-The 2015 competition (applications in March 2014 for award to announced in March 2015) is now restricted to the teams invited to submit a full application.
+The 2017 competition (application in March 2017 for awards to be announced in March 2018) is now closed.

 HFSP fellowships support top postdoctoral researchers that propose innovative, ground-breaking projects that have the potential to advance the knowledge in their field of study and open a new approach to the research problem.